Adyem/Galactic-Planet-Miner/README.md

 The tests start a minimal HTTP server provided by `libft`, send a POST request through the backend client, and verify simple resource mining logic.

+Serialization checkpoints now guard against allocation failures inside the JSON helpers.
+The `verify_save_system_allocation_failures` test simulates failed group and item creation to confirm the save system aborts cleanly and reports the error back to the checkpoint flow.

 ## Game State

 The core `ft_game_state` spawns planetary characters for Terra, Mars, Zalthor,